GatoGraphQL/GatoGraphQL/layers/Schema/packages/migrate-posts/README.md

 # (Temporary package) Migrate code to package: Posts

-Code to be migrated, from legacy PHP 5 code to modern PHP 7 code ([read more here](https://github.com/leoloso/PoP#codebase-migration)).
+Code to be migrated, from legacy to modern PHP code ([read more here](https://github.com/leoloso/PoP#codebase-migration)).
 Target package description:  Adds support for posts

 ## Install